sergi-s/spelling-practice-2/README.md

 - Visit the application in your browser.
 - Register or login.
 - Start practicing English spelling!

+## Current plan
+1- Some refactoring
+2- Make a better comparison between the input vs the sentence.phrase 3- Add some styling
+4- control difficulties
+5- Another module for logged in users and do analysis (of words scores)

 ## Contributing
 Contributions welcome.